Vejde: A Framework for Inductive Deep Reinforcement Learning Based on Factor Graph Color Refinement: Evaluation

 The included domains cover two general types of decision problems: \textit{SysAdmin}, \textit{Elevators}, \textit{SkillTeaching}, \textit{Tamarisk} and \textit{Traffic} are reward maximization, or cost minimization, tasks. \textit{CrossingTraffic}, \textit{Navigation} and \textit{AcademicAdvising} are goal-oriented, where the agent actions should lead to a given condition being fulfilled.
 Based on the arities of the action literals defined for the problems, we can also separate the eight problem domains into three categories.
 Ignoring the \enquote{do nothing} action, \textit{SysAdmin}, \textit{Traffic} and \textit{AcademicAdvising} have only one unary action and no nullary actions. \textit{Elevators}, \textit{SkillTeaching} and \textit{Tamarisk} have multiple unary actions and no nullary actions. \textit{CrossingTraffic}, \textit{Navigation} have four nullary actions that represent cardinal directions for the agent to move, but no unary actions.
 The maximum predicate arity in all domains is two.
-This fact was not part of our inclusion criteria, but came as a consequence of the selected problems. \brandname{} can be used with the different domains with no modifications other than adjusting the input and output sizes for each domain, meaning that we train one agent per domain.
-The input and output sizes are dependent on the number of predicate symbols and action symbols in the domain respectively.
+This fact was not part of our inclusion criteria, but came as a consequence of the selected problems.